Ashland USD 220: History

 Brian Pekarek served as the superintendent and principal from circa 2013-2014 until circa 2015–2016.
 Calvin Jones served as the superintendent and principal for the 2015–2016 school year.

 The high school is ranked as division 1A by the Kansas athletic association.

+On April 21, 2025, the grade school ceased teaching operations, with all students moving to Ashland Junior/Senior High School for education starting in the 2025/2026 school year.
+The grade school gymnasium continues to be used.